bioc/strandCheckR/README.md

 - *Thu-Hien To* authored the vast majority of code within the package along with unit tests
-- *Thu-Hien To* and *Stephen Pederson* worked closely together on the package design and methodology
+- *Thu-Hien To* and *Stevie Pederson* worked closely together on the package design and methodology

 ## License